doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/configuration.rst

 - Options on the command-line have to be prefixed by '-E\_'.

-- Highest precedence for options on the command-line.
+- Highest precedence is for options on the command-line.

 - If path has no leading '/', then the search is relative to the path specified by option PROJECT_DATA.

-- Special for options ``-S arg`` or an appended plain string on the command-line: cancellation of previous SELECTions in any configuration file.
+- Special for options ``-S arg`` or an appended plain string on the command-line: cancellation of previous SELECTions by any configuration file.

-- If SELECTions are specified on the command-line (options -S) with an absolute path, i.e. beginning with '/', then PROJECT_DATA specified in any config-file is cancelled..
+- If SELECTions are specified on the command-line (options -S) with an absolute path, i.e. beginning with '/', then PROJECT_DATA specified in any config-file is cancelled.

-- All selections refer to atomic variables, i.e. all sub-temporal files, even if a file name is appended to a path.
+- All SELECTions refer to atomic variables, i.e. all sub-temporal files, even if a file name is appended to a path.

 - LOCKing gets the higher precedence over SELECTion.